bmsCoreFacility/protocols/proteomics/wholeProteomeProfiling.md

 ## 1. RNA and Protein Sample Preparation

 For all the solutions described below and throughout this protocol in general, you should do your best to use sterile glassware and reagents.
-As the goal here is to measure RNA and proteins, make an effort to minimize potential keratin and RNase contamination (e.g. wear a lab coat and don't touch your tubes with un-gloved hands).
-I like to use the Zymo RNA kit to purify total RNA, but you can substitute virtually any RNA isolation kit you would like.
+As the goal here is to measure proteins, make an effort to minimize potential keratin contamination (e.g. wear a lab coat and don't touch your tubes with un-gloved hands).

 <span id="11-reagents-and-materials"></span>